cogneon/lernos-for-you/en/lernOS-for-You-Guide-en.md

 * YouTube-Search ["random facts about me"](https://www.youtube.com/results?search_query=random+facts+about+me)

 ### Kata: Your Top 10 Assets
+_**Duration:** 30 minutes_

 What are the most valuable resources related to your objectives that you can share?
 A resource could be a book, a video, a link, a document, a checklist, a presentation etc. When you organize your resources in a way that they are linkable and shareble it will be easy for you to contribute them to your network.

-**Exercise (30 minutes):**

 Chose one of your objectives and list at least ten related resources you find useful or interesting: